mapping-commons/sssom/src/docs/spec-formats-tsv.md

 Prefix names listed in the table found in the [IRI prefixes](spec-intro.md#iri-prefixes) section are considered “built-in”.
 As such, they MAY be omitted from the CURIE map.
 If they are not omitted, they MUST point to the same IRI prefixes as in the aforementioned table.

+_Note_ that as of SSSOM version 0.15.3, the `curie_map` element is part of the metadata model.
+This does not have any consequences for SSSOM users, but developers building tools based on the LinkML model of the SSSOM schema may have to adjust their parsers and serialisers accordingly.

 ## Propagatable slots